MicrosoftDocs/minecraft-creator/creator/Documents/EditorOverview.md

 For a more in-depth experience using the tools to accomplish basic tasks, take a look at the [Editor Tutorial](EditorTutorial.md).

 > [!IMPORTANT]
-> Just like we add features to the Minecraft game from time to time (like new blocks), Minecraft Editor is still under active development.
+> The Editor is in early preview and we're working to add more capabilities.
-> It will change as we get feedback from creators like you.
+> It will change significantly as we get feedback from creators like you.

 --------